lishiyu0088/Neural_Bradley-Terry/README.md

 ### Our dataset

 The dataset is devided into landscape, portrait and architecture images.
-Our dataset evaluate images in different groups.
+Our dataset evaluates images in different groups.
 The scores are calculated by survey results according to Bradley-Terry model.
 Our dataset can be downloaded by https://drive.google.com/drive/folders/1t9FfFZCEGzQk8mxs-i7BgLptyaYnzVxe?usp=sharing.

 Landscape images and scores